the Name

 what does the solution look like?

-We placed emphasis on color visibility, text legibility, and comprehensiveness.
+We placed emphasis on color visibility, text legibility, and simplification.
 When designing, we were constantly asking ourselves, "How would I use this when I was most vulnerable?"
-We focused on a single user journey, which is adding a personalized crisis plan, which the user can implement at any point.
+We focused on a single user journey, which is adding a personalized crisis plan and can be implemented at any point.

 We did not complete user or usability testing.
-Obviously, with the sensitive subject matter, these tests would be absolutely crucial to the success of the application.
-We do believe that AI could be integrated into the development to ease usage, but we have not consulted technical experts to understand possibilities.
+With the sensitive subject matter, these tests would be absolutely crucial to the success of the application.
+We do believe that AI could be integrated into development to ease usage, but we have not consulted technical experts to understand the possibilities.

 first page of the Crisis Essentials mobile application, depicting the home pagesecond page of the Crisis Essentials mobile application, depicting the third step in adding a crisis planthird page of the Crisis Essentials mobile application, depicting the fifth step in adding a crisis planfourth page of the Crisis Essentials mobile application, depicting the sixth step in adding a crisis planfifth page of the Crisis Essentials mobile application, depicting an example notification